sarkhailstorm/sarkhailstorm/README.md

 🔧 **What I do:**
 - Develop both **frontend** and **backend** solutions.
 - Focus on writing clean, maintainable code while following best practices in **software engineering**.
+- **Interested in security** and exploring best practices in **secure coding, authentication, and encryption**.
 - Always exploring new **tools** and **technologies** to stay up-to-date in this ever-evolving field.

 🚀 I'm always looking for new challenges and opportunities to apply my skills in real-world projects.
 Let's connect!